-The answer lies with a cognitive bias called the Sunk Cost Fallacy.
+It's down to a cognitive bias known as the Sunk Cost Fallacy.

 What Is the Sunk Cost Fallacy?

 The Sunk Cost Fallacy says that people are likely to keep doing something if they’ve made a big financial or time investment in it.
 This can be summed up by the saying, “throwing good money after bad."
 Sunk Cost is a form of Loss Aversion that leads to irrational decision making.
 Understanding the psychology of Sunk Costs can help us make better day-to-day decisions.

 The Sunk Cost Fallacy is a Cognitive Bias, which describes some of the common thinking traps that we can fall into that cloud our decision-making process.

 It begins when we have a lot of invested time or invested money in something.
 This something can be a relationship, business, or even a hobby.
 Because we have so much invested time in this thing, we are averse to abandoning it.
 The result is that we invest more money, effort, or time into this thing.

 3 Real-World Examples of Sunk Cost at Work

 When someone pays a membership fee to shop at Costco, they want to get their money’s worth.
 They’re likely to buy things they otherwise wouldn’t.
 Marketing professor Kusum Ailawadi described their behavior this way: